MichaelZarkov/8-Puzzle_Game/docs/docs.md

 `Solver() -> Solver`

-When created loads the state-action map from `q_tables`.
+When created loads the state-action map from folder *q_tables*.

 **Methods**